- Online art sales will continue to grow in the next five years, roughly doubling to $8.37 billion by 2023

 Artfinder is a community that strives to connect independent artists with customers around the world.
 While artists will have to go through an application process to sell on the platform, it's a great first step to getting featured and promoted.

 Saatchi is one of the biggest online platforms for selling art.
 It hosts around 65,000 artists from across the globe.
 They sell art and organize events to promote and exhibit art.

 Society 6 is a unique platform that offers an out-of-the-box way of selling art.
 You can upload your artwork and get it printed on any kind of material (such as phone covers, mugs, pillow cushions, bags, and more) allowing you to sell your design an infinite number of times.

 Shipping artwork requires extra planning and care, compared to shipping typical, non-fragile items.

-First, you should keep in mind that the shipping cost of unframed and framed paintings vary considerably.
-Unframed paintings can be rolled and packed into cylinder packaging boxes, making them light weight and cheaper to ship.
+First, you should keep in mind that the shipping cost of unframed and framed paintings varies considerably.
+Unframed paintings can be rolled and packed into cylinder packaging boxes, making them lightweight and cheaper to ship.

 Lastly, some couriers' insurance may not cover high valued shipments, so you may need to find an alternative company willing to insure your artwork if it's over a certain value.

 - Large, clean, flat surface to spread your painting